Bachelor of Arts with a Minor in Education, Early Childhood Education Specialization

 |Core courses (required)||18|

-* Arts subject courses must be chosen in consultation with Arts Advising, preferably prior to declaration.
+* Arts supportive elective courses must be chosen in consultation with Arts Advising, preferably prior to declaration.
+See the Faculty of Arts website for more information.